 Foot and Ankle Conditions and Treatment

 Virginia Mason podiatrists offer surgical services for the following foot and ankle conditions.
-Schedule an appointment at the location nearest you.
+If you have like to schedule a consultation with a foot and ankle specialist, call us at (206) 341-3000.

 Ankle fractures are generally due to twisting or rotational injuries, when the foot is turned one direction while the leg remains stationary.
 The range of injuries vary from “chip” or “avulsion” fractures, to multiple fractures of the bones of the ankle.
 Because of the unique configuration of the ankle, its small size, and the significant weight or pressure on it, many ankle fractures must be checked for proper alignment.
 If the bones of the ankle heal in poor alignment, arthritis, or other long-term disabilities may result.
 Some ankle fractures can be treated in a walking boot, while others must be strictly non-weight-bearing in a cast.
 Certain fractures may require surgery to restore stability to the ankle.